 We noticed that there were many opportunities just outside park entrances to grab a shower.
-Since this is a big section of the Appalachian Trail, many places cater to providing amenities like this to both hikers and campers.
+Since this is an extensive section of the Appalachian Trail, many places cater to providing amenities like this to both hikers and campers.
 There are no water hookups at individual campsites.
 You’ll usually find the running water available next to the bathrooms.

 Will I Find Electric Hookups for my RV?

 Each campsite has a designated fire ring.
 It’s rare for Great Smoky Mountains National Park to restrict campfires since it rains consistently in the Smokys, but do check the signage as you enter the campground before you light a fire.

 Are Dogs Allowed in Campgrounds in Smoky Mountain National Park?

 Also, keep in mind that bears and dogs don’t mix well.
-Since there is a large population of bears in Great Smoky Mountain National Park keep your treasured puppy safe by being aware of your surroundings.
+Since there is a large population of bears in Great Smoky Mountain National Park, keep your treasured puppy safe by being aware of your surroundings.

 Will We Encounter Bears? and What about Food Storage?

 With 1500 Black Bears in the park, you are highly likely to encounter one during your visit.
 I urge you to take your safety and the safety of the bear seriously.
 The Park Rangers have put together a really great bear safety guide here that you should review before your visit.

 After a meal, all cooking areas including the picnic table are wiped down to reduce any temptations.
 Dishwater is disposed of in the locations assigned by the campground, in this case usually near the restrooms.
-Trash is also stored in the car until we can take it to a bear proof dumpster.
+Trash is also stored in the car until we can take it to a bear-proof dumpster.
 If you leave a cooler or food out when you are away from camp, park rangers will confiscate it.

 Can you Fish in the Campgrounds of Great Smoky Mountain National Park

 Enjoy one of the last wild trout habitats in Eastern United States in Great Smoky Mountain National Park.
 Several of the campgrounds sit near great creeks for trout fishing.
 Yum!
 I can taste dinner now.
-You can fish year round anywhere in the park as long as you have a fishing license from either North Carolina or Tennessee.
+You can fish year-round anywhere in the park as long as you have a fishing license from North Carolina or Tennessee.

 Creel limits are generous enough to enjoy a really nice family dinner.
-Here’s link to the Smoky Mountain National Park fishing rules.
+Here’s the link to the Smoky Mountain National Park fishing rules.
 I think these are some of the simplest to follow that we’ve ever found.

 Front Country Drive In Campgrounds

-Note it’s a long haul to the main activities in the park so this may not be the right campground if you are planning to explore the whole park.
+Note it’s a long haul to the park’s main activities, so this may not be the right campground if you are planning to explore the whole park.
 There are also no sites here for medium to large RVs.

-At 5,300 feet elevation the views are amazing from Balsam Mountain Campground.
+At 5,300 feet elevation, the views are amazing from Balsam Mountain Campground.
 The higher elevation makes it a perfect environment in the heat of summer due to the gift of cooler nights.
-Reports are that the sites are a little tight here which I guess is the price to pay for the amazing location.
+Reports are that the sites are a little tight here.
+I guess that is the price to pay for the amazing location.